llenaa/lena/exercises/questions.day2.md

 - What is CNV/CNA?
   - CNA = Copy number aberrations
-  - CNV= Copy number variation
+  - CNV = Copy number variation

 - How will you describe or introduce progenetix (scale, data source, cancer types and